 Holiday Stress is Real

 It’s the most wonderful time of the year, right?
 Juggling extra holiday to-dos, trying to get your shopping done, and hitting your end-of-year goals all while managing clients and employees, it’s enough to make anyone lose their cool.
-Studies have shown that around 70 percent of employees experience an increase in stress around the holidays.
+A 2018 study conducted by PR Newswire found that 88% of Americans experience increased stress levels during the Holiday season.
 Holiday stress can get the best of you and your team.
 No matter how many twinkly lights you string up, it can’t reduce the pressure on your employees – but you can!
 The following are some ideas to help you (and the people you work with) hit their goals and avoid slipping into paralyzing stress.

 Talk About It

 Managers should take the time to talk about added stress with their employees.
 It can be as simple as an email checking in and reminding employees of the need to reduce stress, working on communication and organization between teams as people take off time, or having a group discussion.
 Whatever you choose, the focus should be on identifying holiday stress and encouraging employees to be proactive in dealing with it.

 Lots of employees have children and the holidays can add extra obligations to an already full calendar.
 Employees may need to take some time off to meet their family obligations.
 Consider flex scheduling to help your employees out during this busy time.
 This way, if they must take an afternoon off, have them come in early or stay late a day or two to catch up.
 If you’re in a business that often requires workers to stay late on Christmas Eve, run a contest so that different employees can have the chance to stay or go home.
 It may help to incentivize the position with a bonus for their time if the company can afford it.